migace/credit-card-input/README.md

 ## Quick run

-In the project directory, you should run `npm install && npm start`
+In the project directory, you should run `npm install && npm start`.
+Open http://localhost:3000 to view it in the browser

 ## Available Scripts